 What Are Essential Oils?

-Essential oils are the results of the steam distillation, the cold expression or in some cases, solvent extraction of different types of plant material.(Which includes flowers, leaves, roots, bark, citrus fruit rind, grasses & resins.)
+Essential oils are the results of steam distillation, the cold expression or in some cases, solvent extraction of different types of plant material.(Which includes flowers, leaves, roots, bark, citrus fruit rind, grasses & resins.)
 Simply put, it’s what’s left after the process; small amounts of highly concentrated therapeutic goodness, that are very versatile, with many different properties.

 What are Carrier Oils?

 Carrier oils are vegetable oils that are defined as lipids & are largely composed of fatty acids.
-They derived from the fatty part of plants like the kernels, nuts or seeds.
+They are derived from the fatty part of plants like the kernels, nuts or seeds.
 They have different properties, purposes & absorption rates.
 Diluting your essential oils with a carrier oil will help prevent any irritation, redness or sensitization to your skin.
 If you have sensitive skin, then you will know that choosing the right carrier oil is just as important as choosing your essential oils.
 (Diluting your essential oils with an unscented natural lotion also would work).